grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/14 Scenarios.md

 Note that iterations aren't fairly distributed with this executor, and a VU that executes faster will complete more iterations than others.

+#### Options

 | Option        | Type    | Description                                                                    | Default |
 |---------------|---------|--------------------------------------------------------------------------------|---------|
 | `vus`         | integer | Number of VUs to run concurrently.                                             | `1`     |
 | `iterations`  | integer | Total number of script iterations to execute across all VUs.                   | `1`     |
 | `maxDuration` | string  | Maximum test duration before it's forcibly stopped (excluding `gracefulStop`). | `"10m"` |

+#### When to use

+This executor is suitable when you want a specific amount of VUs to complete a fixed number of total iterations, and the amount of iterations per VU is not important.

 #### Examples